ONE of Them

 If Jesus had said “one of them,” it would have pulled Him down into our shame.
 Instead, He lifted us up into His glory.

-And so He became one of us.
+of us.
 He lived our life, pain and limitations with us, and then had the connection He needed to pull us out of it.

 I’ve found myself knocking on a lot of doors these past few years.
 Introducing myself.
 Offering an apology, a request to pray together, a box of donuts, a grocery gift card.
-All to people I would have once considered a them, but through unexpected (and unasked-for) twists in my life path, I find myself one
+All to people I would have once considered a them, but through unexpected (and unasked-for) twists in my life path, I find myself one.

 This is where I choose to either look down on them as a beneath-me people group, or see them as created treasures on a difficult life path.
 This is where I choose to enter their shame or pull them up into my glory.
 The glory which is mine because Jesus pulled me up into His.